isaacgraper/georange/README.md

-# georange
+# Georange

-georange is a lightweight Python library for geospatial processing.
-It provides a unified interface to load coordinates from multiple formats (KML, GeoJSON, JSON), normalize them, and perform geodesic calculations.
+Georange is designed as a wrapper around existing GIS tools (fastkml, geopy, shapely, pyproj) with a simple API for quick integration into automation pipelines and larger geospatial applications.